losguatos/netstrike-frontend/documentation/ComponentStructure.md

 We can follow the same structure for pages as well.
 Each page should be placed inside its own folder under `nextjs/app/`, following this pattern:

+In case there is a sub component only needed for the specific page, put it inside the parents folder

 - 📂 ExampleComponent/
   - 📂 SubComponent
   - 📄 page.ts